 - PAROC Cortex One is a perfect solution for ventilated facades.
 One thick insulation layer with an integrated wind protection membrane makes facade insulation work easy and fast.
-Excellent air tightness (air permeability coefficient of the membrane is < 10 x 10-6m3/m2s Pa) and water tightness are achieved by using the vapor-open Tyvek FireCurb -membrane on top of a stone wool slab.
+Excellent air tightness (air permeability coefficient of the membrane is < 10 x 10-6m3/m2 s Pa) and water tightness are achieved by using the vapor-open Tyvek FireCurb -membrane on top of a stone wool slab.
 Good vapor permeability allows possible moisture to dry safely without causing condensation problems inside the construction.
-Thick stone wool insulation has very low lambda glass 0.033W/mK, which helps to reduce insulation thickness compared to two-layer insulation solutions. - PAROC Cortex One has a fire classification of A2, s1-d0, which allows the product to be used in all types of buildings without limitations.
-PAROC Cortex One can also be used as a protective covering (K230) for wooden constructions. - The airtightness of the wind protection layer is ensured by taping all the seams with PAROC XST 022 and corners with PAROC XST 021 -tapes.
+Thick stone wool insulation has very low lambda glass 0.033W/mK, which helps to reduce insulation thickness compared to two-layer insulation solutions. - PAROC Cortex One has a fire classification of A2, s1-d0, which allows the product to be used in all types of buildings.
+PAROC Cortex One can also be used as a protective covering (K_230) for wooden constructions. - The airtightness of the wind protection layer is ensured by taping all the seams with PAROC Cortex tape (XST 022) and corners with PAROC Cortex corner tape (XST 021).